Healthdirect Free Australian health advice you can count on.

 Get active together

 Physical activity is an important way to achieve and maintain a healthy weight.
-School-aged children need at least 60 minutes of activity every day.
+School-aged children should have at least 60 minutes of activity every day.

 You can encourage your children to be active by doing physical activity together.
 Here are some ideas: